sandeep28saxena/PetStore/README.md

 There are multiple purposes for the assigning of this exercise and they include;

-	- To gain skills using Github to work concurrently.
+	- To gain skills using GitHub to work concurrently.
 	- To locate and provide solutions to services that are not working correctly / efficiently.

 ### ChangeLog